Mosamorphing/WTF-React/06_States/readme.md

 };
 ```

-what the increment function does here is to increase the count by 1 every time it is fired.
+The increment function here increases the count by 1 every time it is fired.
 However, it does not change the UI.
 To change the UI, you have to update the DOM by:

 ```javascript
 document.getElementById(